ad1tyaaa/100days/round-1.md

 I have returned home today morning and I'll be continuing my 100days from today.
 I plan to finish as much of Stirngs part as possible as it is quite a lengthy lecture.
 But, hopefully by tomorrow I'll definitely be able to finish it.
 Also, the last "**Update**" was on 9th of Sept., ie. exactly a month back (what a coincidence!).
 So, yeah I as feeling kind of scared going for convocation, as I don't have a job and I would've met everyone who is already working somewhere, but, it turned out to be actually fun. 😅

 But, yeah still a lot of work is left, and I'm gonna start from today itself.
 Let's GOOO!!! 😁

+## day 26 : 09 October 2023

+**Progress :** Continued with Character Arrays and Strings.
+Tomorrow I'll be bale to finish it definitely.

+**Final Thoughts :** It feels nice to be back.
+I think I couldv'e put more time, but, I should start preparing for sleep.
+I want to get up early from tomorrow.
+I finished half of the lecture and also solved around 5-7 problems today.
+I will definitely finish it tomorrow.
+Looking forward to it. 😁